davidmesaruiz/davidmesaruiz.github.io/research.md

         <li style="margin-top: 20px; margin-bottom: 20px;">
           <span style="font-size: 14pt;">
             <a href="">
-              Energy Efficiency and Property Prices
+              The Causal Effect of Energy Efficiency on Property Prices
             </a>
           </span>
         </li>
       <li style="margin-top: 25px;">
         <span style="font-size: 14pt;">
-          Did Low-Skilled Men Crowd Low-Skilled Women Out of the UK Labor Market?
+          Did Low-Skilled Men Crowd Low-Skilled Women Out of the UK Labour Market?
         </span>
         <p style="font-size: 12pt; margin-top: 5px;">
-          This paper examines the impact of information and communications technologies (ICT) on employment in the UK, focusing on how ICT has polarized job opportunities by skill level and gender.
-It explores how low-skilled men, displaced from blue-collar jobs, have moved into interpersonal occupations, potentially displacing low-skilled women, mirroring trends observed in the U.S. labor market.
+          This paper examines the impact of information and communications technologies (ICT) on employment in the UK, focusing on how ICT has polarised job opportunities by skill level and gender.
+It explores how low-skilled men, displaced from blue-collar jobs, have moved into interpersonal occupations, potentially displacing low-skilled women, mirroring trends observed in the U.S. labour market.
         </p>
         <p style="font-size: 11pt; margin-top: 5px; margin-bottom: 0;">Presented at:</p>
         <ul style="list-style-type: disc; padding-left: 20px; margin-top: 5px; font-size: 11pt;">